albertsanchom/webftp/README.md

 * Files can be shared: you can put a cloudfront distribution over S3 bucket and get the link to that file.

-  * If a bucket is private to Campus UOC, you can use "Campus Cloudfront Signed Cookies" to allow access to that bucket (only need to trust NPLIN account as signer)
+  * If a bucket is private, you can use "Signed Cookies" to allow access to that bucket.
   * For public buckets no authentication is required to access files

-* Access can be allowed through "campusJWT" cookie or with SAML login from WebFTP application.

 ## Architecture